Using JAX in multi-host and multi-process environments

 A process’s local devices are those that it can directly address and launch

 computations on.
-For example, in a Cloud TPU pod, each host can only launch
+For example, on a GPU cluster, each host can only launch

-computations on the 8 TPU cores attached directly to that host (see the Cloud
+only launch computations on the 8 TPU cores attached directly to that host (see

 documentation for more details).
 You can see a process’s local devices via